dynobase-icon

 23. Leverage write sharding

 To avoid hot partitions and spread the load more evenly across them, make sure your partition keys have high cardinality.
 You can achieve that by adding a random number to the end of the partition key values.
+This technique helps in distributing write operations more evenly.

 24. Large attributes compression